openstack/operations-guide/doc/source/app-roadmaps.rst

 OpenStack follows a six month release cycle, typically releasing in April/May and October/November each year.
-At the start of each cycle, the community gathers in a single location for a design summit.
-At the summit, the features for the coming releases are discussed, prioritized, and planned.
+At the start of each cycle, the community gathers in a single location for a Project Teams Gathering (PTG).
+At the PTG, the features for the coming releases are discussed, prioritized, and planned.
 The below figure shows an example release cycle, with dates showing milestone releases, code freeze, and string freeze dates, along with an example of when the summit occurs.
 Milestones are interim releases within the cycle that are available as packages for download and testing.
 Code freeze is putting a stop to adding new features to the release.
 String freeze is putting a stop to changing any strings within the source code.

 .. image:: figures/osog_ac01.png
    :width: 100%